 Half Ton Lightweight Airportable Gallery

-Above;- Five shots of the very first two Lightweight Airportable test builds.
+Above;- Six shots of the very first two Lightweight Airportable test builds.

 Above;- A pair of very nice examples of the Half Ton Lightweight kit from brothers Paul & David Green.
 Paul built the red Series 3 version in Red Arrows support crew livery while David went for an earlier 2a in RMP guise, deep bronze green with aluminium trim.